Ivey Business School

 “While many other business schools in Canada offer graduate business degrees few if any have the global depth and breadth of the Richard Ivey School of Business.
 Although I graduated from Western University in 2000 – Ivey’s home base – I did not consider a post graduate degree from Ivey until much later while on a business trip to Hong Kong.
 Ivey has a huge presence there and has for 20+ years.
 The value of having bricks and mortar campuses in Toronto, London (Ontario) and Hong Kong is an uncountable until you venture into the global business world.
 While attending I was very proud to find our Hong Kong dean keynote speaking at the 2014 Asian Financial Forum.
 If you plan on working with or for a multinational firm it goes without saying that the more international exposure you get the more valuable you become. ”Ryan McClure, Executive MBA

-Online and London, Ontario
+Online, Toronto and London, Ontario

 Smith School of Business at Queen's University

-With a focus on helping students make connections, Queen’s University has built a robust network of student groups and clubs plus an extensive international exchange program.
+With a focus on helping students make connections, Queen’s University has built a robust network of student groups and clubs, plus an extensive international exchange program.
 The university pulls from its multidisciplinary departments for all degrees and programs, meaning that whatever your focus, you will have a well-rounded education from a globally-ranked university.

 What Sets the Smith School of Business at Queen’s University Apart?

 Queen’s fully online program is geared towards careers in management consulting and banking (including private equity and venture capital).
 Courses lean on Queen’s three-pillar framework of experiential classes with real businesses, simulations to model innovative outcomes, and case studies to learn from what worked and didn’t work in the past.
 The curriculum is built on five learning themes: Leadership, Global Business, Corporate social responsibility, Strategic thinking and Innovation & entrepreneurship.

 Online, Toronto and Kingston, Ontario